SYU2017/Python-Challenge/README.md

 # python-challenge
-# Unit 3 | Assignment - Py Me Up, Charlie
+# Assignment - Py Me Up, Charlie

 # Option 1: PyBank
    *In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
 You will be given   two sets of revenue data (budget_data_1.csv and budget_data_2.csv).
 Each dataset is composed of two columns: Date and Revenue.